polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Adaptive Quorum Biasing (AQB)

-A means of specifying the quorum (minimum vote) needed for a proposal to pass dependent upon voter turnout.
+A means of specifying a passing threshold based on the quorum (minimum vote) needed for a proposal to pass dependent upon voter turnout.
 Positive bias means requiring increasingly more aye votes than nay votes as there is lower turnout; negative (aka inverted) bias is the opposite (see the [graphs](https://youtu.be/VsZuDJMmVPY?t=25413)).
 It avoids the need for strict quorums, which are arbitrary and bring about undesirable mechanics.
-Adaptive quorum biasing is used by the [FRAME Collective pallet](../runtime/frame#collective) that materializes as a governing [Council](#council) on a number of Substrate-based chains.
+Adaptive quorum biasing is used by the [FRAME Democracy pallet](../runtime/frame#democracy), which is used by chain-governing [councils](#council) on a number of Substrate-based chains.

 ## AfG